Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Results

-Figure \ref{fig:n4n5n8} shows the false positive rate (orange), precision (black) and false negative rate (red) for MSCquartets, HyDe, Patterson's D-Statistic, and D3 on the networks: n4h1$_{\textrm{introgression}}$ (network with single shallow introgression event), n5h2 (network with two overlapping hybridization events) and n8h3 (network with three overlapping hybridization events).
-As in \cite{KongKubatko}, an overlapping hybridization event is defined as a hybridization where one taxa is the parent of multiple hybridization events.
-For HyDe, an additional metric, wrong hybrid rate (purple) describes the rate at which hybridization is detected but is falsely attributed to the incorrect hybrid taxon.
-The network n4h1$_{\textrm{introgression}}$ displays an introgression event which is easily detected by all methods (high precision and low false negative rates).
-All methods also display no false positive rates on this network, as all triples or quartets tested contain a hybrid relationship.
-For the case of two hybridizations (n5h2), all methods display a high precision and low false negative rate, except for HyDe which has a higher false negative rate than others.
-False positive rate is low and comparable for all methods in this network.
-Last, for three hybridizations (n8h3), all methods have high precision and higher false negative rates.
-As more taxa become part of the network, certain combinations contain hybrids that arise from ghost lineages, which may not have strong signal to detect the hybridization events.
-In this figure, all test are Bonferroni-corrected at a level of significance $\alpha = 0.05 / \textrm{number of tests}$, but we also show the uncorrected version ($\alpha=0.05$) in Figure \ref{fig:N458-05} in the Appendix.
+Figure \ref{fig:n4h1mix} in the Supplementary Material shows the false positive rate (yellow), precision (pink) and recall (gray) for MSCquartets (from true and estimated gene trees), HyDe, Patterson's D-Statistic, Dp, and D3 on the n4h1 network with mixing parameters $\gamma \in 0, 0.1, 0.2, 0.3, 0.4, 0.5$.
+For HyDe, an additional metric, wrong hybrid rate (blue) describes the rate at which hybridization is detected but is falsely attributed to the incorrect hybrid taxon.
+This network is among the simplest cases with a single shallow hybridization, and thus, all methods have a high precision, low false positive rate, and high recall for as little as 100,000 sites or 300 gene trees.
+In this figure, all test are Bonferroni-corrected at a level of significance $\alpha = 0.05 / \textrm{number of tests}$, but we also show the uncorrected version ($\alpha=0.05$) in Figure \ref{fig:N4H1-05} in the Supplementary Material.